0101binary0101/thpimon/ha_setup_README.txt

  ssh -i /usr/share/hassio/share/local-secrets/id_rsa root@<target-esxi>

- 2) Get the esxi temp to be read
+ 2) Install the driver and Get the esxi temp to be read

    Look at and ha_push2esxi.sh script... to push required VIB file and a python file and library over to your ESXI